Phishing scams are one of the fasting growing internet crimes in the world.

 - Avoid filling out forms in e-mail messages that ask for personal financial information

 - Practice good computer hygiene.
 Don’t click on attachments.
 Run both anti-virus and anti-spyware applications.
-Firewall and privacy protection software are also a good idea.
+Firewalls and privacy protection software are also good ideas.
 Update this software, as well as your operating system, on a regular basis.

 - Ensure that you’re using a secure Website when submitting credit card or other sensitive information via your Web browser.
 Check the beginning of the Web address in your browsers address bar – it should be “HTTPS://” rather than just “HTTP://”